zama-ai/fhevm/README.md

 Mitigation for side-channel attacks has not been implemented directly in the Zama KMS.
 The smart contract of the blockchain from which calls originate is responsible to ensure the validity of calls.
 In particular that new ciphertexts are correctly constructed (through a proof-of-knowledge).

 ### Citations
-To cite KMS in academic papers, please use the following entry:
+To cite the KMS in academic papers, please use the following entry:
 ```
 @Misc{zama-kms,
   title={{Zama KMS: A Pure Rust Implementation of a Threshold Key Management System for TFHE}},